Mohammed Saeed Al Mulla: Minister of Transportation and Communication

-As for the second ministerial formation in 1973, which was also headed by Sheikh Maktoum bin Rashid Al Maktoum, he was assigned the transportation portfolio (perhaps because of the his accumulated experiences in the field of post and communications).
+As for the second ministerial formation in 1973, which was also headed by Sheikh Maktoum bin Rashid Al Maktoum, he was assigned the transportation portfolio (perhaps because of his accumulated experiences in the field of post and communications).
 And when Sheikh Maktoum reconstituted the federal government for the third time in 1977, he kept Al Mulla Minister of Transportation, and so did Sheikh Rashid bin Saeed Al Maktoum in 1979 when he headed the fourth federal government.
 Al-Mulla kept the same ministerial portfolio in the fifth formation in 1990 headed by Sheikh Maktoum, and was replaced by Ahmed Humaid al-Tayer in the sixth ministerial formation in 1997.

 Part of the portfolio of communication was the establishment of the Emirates Telecommunications Company (Etisalat), which was established on August 30, 1976 and he was the first chairman of its board of directors.

 Of the notable initiatives which were launched along with Etisalat is the first satellite telecommunication company Thuraya.
 Thuraya was officially founded in April 1997.
 A group of eight founders raised a total capital amounting to US$500 million, paving the way for an agreement to be signed with Boeing to manufacture Thuraya's first satellite.